 Chimney Breasts and Fireplaces

 Repair Category 1

 Notes No significant defects evident.

+All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.

 Flues should ideally be swept and tested on an annual basis.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.

 Internal Decorations

 Repair Category 2

-Notes Decorative finishes are worn and damaged and an incoming occupier can redecorate to their own personal taste.
+Notes Decorative finishes are worn/dated and an incoming occupier can redecorate to their own personal taste.